Top 5 Software Architecture Patterns You Need to Know

 Become an Expert in Software Architecture Patterns at Baylor University

-You can learn to effectively deploy these patterns in Baylor University’s Online Masters of Computer Science degree programs.
-Students in the Software Engineering track explore the intricacies of software design with experienced faculty.
+You can learn to effectively deploy these patterns in Baylor University’s Online Masters of Computer Science degree program.
+With a focus in software engineering, students explore the intricacies of software design with experienced faculty.
 This degree was developed with Association for Computer Machinery standards for ethics and problem-solving in mind.

 Incoming students are not required to hold undergraduate degrees in computer science for admission.
 This program accepts applicants with other STEM degrees along with programming knowledge.
 Advanced coursework on the following topics provides important foundations for future engineers: